-This lovely Apple Tart is an enticing
+This Apple Tart is a delicious

 cinnamon-sugared apples, and a scattering of sliced almonds.
-It is delicious warm from the oven, when the shortbread is nice and

 makes a perfect base for this Apple Tart.
 I love its buttery flavor and

 crisp texture and it is so easy to make.
 The ingredients are simply placed

 in your food processor and pulsed until the dough starts to come together

 and form clumps.
 Then all you do is press the dough onto the bottom and

 about one inch (2.5 cm) up the sides of a buttered spring form pan.
 Next,